Rajan244/todo-vite-app/README.md

 # Barebones React To-Do App

-A minimal client-side To-Do app demonstrating React fundamentals, built as per the provided specification.

-## Project Overview

-This app implements the required features for task creation, listing, completion toggling, and deletion, with basic styling and accessibility.
-It also includes some optional enhancements for better UX without overcomplicating the core.

 ## How to Run Locally

-1. Clone the repository: `git clone <repo-url>`
-2. Install dependencies: `npm install`
-3. Start the development server: `npm run dev`
+- To run in development mode: `npm install` then `npm run dev` (opens at http://localhost:5173).
-   - The app will open in your browser at `http://localhost:5173`
+- To test the reducer: `npm test`.
-4. (Optional) Build for production: `npm run build`
-5. (Optional) Preview the build: `npm run preview` (serves at `http://localhost:4173`)
+- To run in production mode: `npm run build` then `npm run preview` (serves at http://localhost:4173).
-6. (Optional) Run reducer tests: `npm test`

 ## Tooling Choice